March 29, 2009

 Jonathan Edwards, “Sinners in Zion,” in Sermons and Discourses, 1739–1742, ed.
 Harry S. Stout, Nathan O. Hatch, and Kyle P. Farley, vol. 22, The Works of Jonathan Edwards (New Haven; London: Yale University Press, 2003), 281.

-Also in Jonathan Edwards, “Sinners in Zion Tenderly Warned,” in The Works of Jonathan Edwards, rev. Edward Hickman (Edinburgh: Banner of Truth Trust, 1992), 2:205 as follows:
+Also in Jonathan Edwards, “Sinners in Zion Tenderly Warned,” in The Works of Jonathan Edwards, rev. Edward Hickman (Edinburgh: Banner of Truth Trust, 1992), 2:205.
+This edition says:

 Now, now, then, is the time, now is the blessed opportunity to escape those everlasting burnings.
 Now God hath again set open the same fountain among us, and gives one more happy opportunity for souls to escape.
 Now he hath set open a wide door, and he stands in the door-way, calling and begging with a loud voice to the sinners of Zion: Come, saith he, come, fly from the wrath to come; here is a refuge for you; fly hither for refuge; lay hold on the hope set before you.